Massive Open Online Courses #28–30

 The rest of you may not like the cost.
 While the MOOC portion

-is reasonable (the verification of identification and exam proctoring
+is very reasonable (the verification of identification and exam proctoring

 is only $49 per course) the remaining degree tuition is about $600 per credit.

 #29 Christian MOOCs—Hillsdale College

 Hillsdale College is unique because they are a private Christian